sniperkit/snk.fork.webtaskrunner/README.md

 Webtaskrunner is intended to help you during development by letting you execute tasks via a webfrontend.

-Set it up in your vagrant devbox or docker container and execute sometasks when needed.
+Set it up in your vagrant devbox or docker container and execute some tasks when needed.

 ####Startup
 Startup the server on port :8080 with